Matthias Carras

-Matthias Thomas Blöcher (21 December 1964 – 14 January 2023), commonly known by the stage name Matthias Carras, was a German pop singer, disc jockey, and television presenter.
+Matthias Thomas Blöcher (21 December 1964 – 14 January 2023), known professionally as Matthias Carras, was a German pop singer, disc jockey, and television presenter.

 Biography

 After training as a retail salesperson, Blöcher worked as a manager in a fashion house in Biedenkopf.
 He also worked as a disc jockey in a nightclub.
 In 1990, he began studio recordings and released his first single, titled Matthias Carras, the following year.

 Blöcher achieved great success in 1998 with the singles Ich krieg nie genug von dir and Ich bin dein Co-Pilot and subsequently worked with producers Ronny Jentzsch and Hermann Niesig.
 From 2002 to 2004, he was a television presenter for a quiz show on 9Live and later on Super RTL.

 In 2015, Blöcher ended his career due to chronic depression.
 However, other reasons for his departure included a change in the music industry.
 He then became a hairdresser and ran a barber shop in Biedenkopf for several years.
 However, he released a comeback album in April 2021 titled Endlich Frei.

 In October 2020, Blöcher was diagnosed with cancer, of which he died on 14 January 2023, at the age of 58.